 This course concentrates on the philosophical basis of theory development and application.
 Students are introduced to the levels of theory building, concept formation and the elements of a model while considering the values and goals of nursing actions.
-Fall only and every year.
-3 Credits

 NU-925 Research for Evidence-Based Practice